Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/fiend/succubus.md

 NoteIcon: monster
 BestiaryType: fiend (shapechanger)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 285, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Succubus](2-Mechanics/CLI/bestiary/fiend/succubus.md)
 *Source: Monster Manual p.
 285, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything.
 Available in the SRD.*